SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Twilight hugs Pinkie.
 "You're welcome."

-Pinkie hugs back as her tears start to dry up.

 Fluttershy steps forward after the hug is over.
-"I hear your having some anxiety trouble."
+"I hear you're having trouble with anxiety…"

 Pinkie nods again.
 "I almost broke down and told you the other day, but I couldn't bring myself to get it out.
 I'm sorry."